Dekunutter/CherryBlossomGrotto/README.md

 Iron ore generates much more sparcely in this new biome.
 Mossy cobblestone generates naturally in this biome as well, similar to how it does in some vanilla biomes.
 There are also torii gates and giant buddha statues that generate in multiple vanilla biomes as well as the cherry blossom grotto biome.
+Cherry Blossom Grotoos have their own variant of the ruined nether portal structure which is designed to looked like a ruined portal inside of a torii gate.
 Cherry blossom grotto villages are the one place where the new koi fish entity can be found.
+Villagers in these villages will also have new looks!

 # Items
 - Cherry Blossom Log